Aztro2004/1-out-of-6-luck-o-meter/README.md

 3. 'RESTART': Resets the program and all your previous data.
 4. 'EXIT': Ends the program.

-## How is your luck calculated?
+## How your luck is calculated
 With each right guess you get it will get taken into account with the number of tries up to that point. the general formula is:
 - num of right guesses / num of tries.

+## How the graph is made
-and the result of that is compred to the number of tries, to see the increase and decrease of your luck in the span of all your attempts.
+The results of the previous operation is positioned against the number of tries, to see the increase or decrease of your luck across the span of your tries.

 Here are some examples of the graph the program will give:
 <img width="1252" alt="Screen Shot 2022-12-04 at 16 40 30" src="https://user-images.githubusercontent.com/111297109/205519862-e45a8776-cd3a-4afe-88bc-809d996d626c.png">